-The Intriguing Concept of the Museum of Innocence
+The Concept of the Museum of Innocence in Istanbul

 At the heart of the Museum of Innocence lies a timeless love story between two individuals from different social backgrounds.
 Kemal, a member of Istanbul’s upper class, falls deeply in love with his distant cousin Fusun, who belongs to a relatively middle-class family.
 Their love affair unfolds in a dusty room filled with old furniture, which serves as the primary inspiration for the museum’s captivating architecture.